pasqal-io/aquordion/docs/benchmarks/dqc.md

 The circuits are defined over $4, 10$ qubits $R=5$ for avoiding long jobs time on Github.

-# DQC
+# Differential Quantum Circuit

-Here are the median execution times for VQE.
+Here are the median execution times for DQC.
 We compare optimizing with `PyQTorch` against optimizing with `Horqrux` and jitting.

 ```python exec="on" source="material-block" session="benchmarks"